cjdoris/ExactpAdics/docs/getters.md

 > {:.ret}
 {:.intrinsic}

-Applies the procedure f to the output of g, and sets the output to the given value.
+Applies the procedure f to the output of g, and sets the output Value.